Present Continuous

 Use these words to answer:

-She book a reading is right now
+She a right book is reading now

 10%